SwapnilD03/SpectR/README.md

-# Impurity Detection in Edible Oils
+# Transformer Oil Ageing Detection
 ### Using a Self-Powered, Portable, Low-Cost Spectrophotometer with Wireless Data Transfer

 ## 📌 Overview
-This project presents a **low-cost, portable spectrophotometer** designed to detect **impurities in edible oils** (e.g., palm oil mixed in mustard oil).
-Unlike industrial methods like **Gas Chromatography (GC), FTIR, and HPLC**, this device offers a **cost-efficient, self-powered solution** with the ability to transfer captured spectral images wirelessly using **Firebase Cloud**.
+This project presents a **low-cost, portable spectrophotometer** designed to detect **transformer oil ageing** This device offers a **cost-efficient, self-powered solution** with the ability to transfer captured spectral images wirelessly using **Firebase Cloud**.

 Key features include:
 - Portable and rechargeable device with **low-battery indicator**